What are Traffic Control Devices and what are they used for?

 Traffic control devices work in concert with the basic rules of the road contained in traffic laws and ordinances, including each State’s uniform code that regulates vehicle movements.
 One example is the right-of-way principle that determines which driver has priority when approaching or entering an intersection.

 The primary resource for determining the design and use of traffic control devices is the Texas Manual on Uniform Traffic Control Devices (TMUTCD).
-The 2003 Edition of the TMUTCD is the standard applicable to all public roads in Texas.
+The 2011 Edition revision 2 of the TMUTCD is the standard applicable to all public roads in Texas.
 The TMUTCD provides standards, guidance, and application information for signs, markings, traffic signals, and other traffic control devices.

 Additional basic design guides have been produced by the Institute of Transportation Engineers such as the Traffic Engineering Handbook and Traffic Control Devices Handbook.